balaam/slate/source/includes/_keyboard.md

 # > Keyboard

-The keyboard library lets you query the state of the keys.
+The keyboard library lets you query the state of the keyboard.

 The following globals are added to query the state of keys.
 Each entry is an integer value representing the keycode.